Weld logo

 What I like about Fivetran

-The pre-built connectors makes data integration super easy, without the need of an expensive data engineering team.
-If you are using DBT, there is a DBT package for most of the pre-built connectors that will provide configurable data marts/models.
+The pre-built connectors make data integration super easy, without the need for an expensive data engineering team.
+If you're using dbt, there's a package for most connectors that gives you ready-to-go data models.

 What I dislike about Fivetran